umbraco/UmbracoDocs/umbraco-cloud/set-up/private-nuget-feed.md

 Private feeds are often used to host internal libraries or proprietary software within an organization.

 NuGet is a package manager for the Microsoft development platform, including .NET.
-It makes it easy to add, remove, and update libraries and tools in Visual Studio projects.
+It gives you the ability to add, remove, and update libraries and tools in Visual Studio projects.

 In this tutorial, we'll be covering how to set up a private NuGet feed with Umbraco Cloud.